exyreams/Collabhub/README.md

 **1. Live Drawing:** A collaborative digital whiteboard perfect for brainstorming, design reviews, and remote team meetings.
 Users can draw freely, add various shapes (rectangles, circles, arrows, stars, polygons), and utilize an eraser, all synchronized in real-time.
 The ability to undo and redo actions and export the finished product as an image enhances usability.
 Forget emailing image iterations back and forth; see your design evolve organically as a team.
-> Warning: There might be some Issues, on Live Drawing as its not Optimized.
+> [!CAUTION]
+> ### Please be advised that there are performance issues with the Live Drawing tools, and certain features may cause the application to become unstable or crash.

 **Demo:**